bbenz/MauritianAdventure/README.md

 Let's see how far it will get.
 Once there is something playable there, I will host it and if it is fun I may even use some real front end technologies!

-* Run the application locally: `mvn spring-boot:run`
+Run the application locally: `mvn spring-boot:run`

-* Build a GraalVM native image: `mvn -DskipTests=true -Pnative clean package`
+Build a GraalVM native image: `mvn -DskipTests=true -Pnative clean package`

-* Build a Docker image (with a GraalVM native image inside of it and a minimal Linux distribution for the Docker image): `mvn spring-boot:build-image`
+Build a Docker image (with a GraalVM native image inside of it and a minimal Linux distribution for the Docker image): `mvn spring-boot:build-image`.
+You can run the resulting Docker image with `docker run -p8080:8080 docker.io/library/mauritian-adventure:0.0.1-SNAPSHOT`

 ## Issues